ownport/kvlite/docs/api.md

 - **class cPickleSerializer(object)**

     standard Python module `cPickle` is used for data serialization

 - **class CompressedJsonSerializer(object)**

     JSON format, compressed by zlib module is used for data serialization

 ## Collection Utils

 - **open(uri, serializer=cPickleSerializer)**

-open collection
+    open collection by URI,

-If collection does not exist, kvlite will try to create it.
+    if collection does not exist kvlite will try to create it

-In case of successful opening or creation new collection return Collection object
+    in case of successful opening or creation new collection return Collection object

-serializer: the class or module to serialize msgs with, must have methods or functions named `dumps` and `loads`, cPickleSerializer is the default
+    serializer: the class or module to serialize msgs with, must have methods or functions named ``dumps`` and ``loads``, cPickleSerializer is the default,

     returns MysqlCollection or SqliteCollection object

 - **remove(uri)**

-remove collection by uri
+    remove collection by URI

 - **get_uuid(amount=100)**